rvaidun/email-automater/README.md

 I like to do this because I can send emails at the optimal time when recruiters are most likely to read them.
 I also like to send emails at the beginning of the day so that they are at the top of the recruiter's inbox.

 You also need to provide `STREAK_TOKEN` via environment variable, you can get this by inspecting the network requests when you schedule an email in Streak.
-Look for the network request to `https://api.streak.com/api/v2/sendlaters` and copy the `Authorization` header value.
+Look for the network request to `https://api.streak.com/api/v2/sendlaters` and copy the `Authorization` header value without the `Bearer` prefix.

 You can also set the `--timezone` flag to specify the timezone to use for scheduling emails.
 The default is `UTC`.